jtrejo13/fitness-learning/README.md

 ## Data Acquisition

 ### PowerSense
-Data was collected directly from the Apple Watch and with the assitance of a third party application called [PowerSense](https://itunes.apple.com/us/app/powersense-motion-sensor-data-logging-tool/id1050491381?mt=8),which is a free app on apple stores and the main reason we use it is that it provide high sampling rate of data collection.
+Data was collected directly from the Apple Watch and with the assistance of a third party application called [PowerSense](https://itunes.apple.com/us/app/powersense-motion-sensor-data-logging-tool/id1050491381?mt=8),which is a free app on apple stores and the main reason we use it is that it provide high sampling rate of data collection.
 According to the App store description:

 > PowerSense is a powerful motion sensor logging tool that can track and record various sensor data on your iPhone and Apple Watch.
 These sensors include accelerometer, gyroscope, magnetometer, etc. The recorded data is stored as XML/csv files and can be then sent out via email, AirDrop to your Mac or upload to your linked Dropbox account.